circleci/circleci-docs/jekyll/_docs/configuration.md

 - **`general`**: use for broader build-related configuration
 - **`experimental`**: test out features that are currently in development

-Each section contains lists of bash commands, which are run in the order they appear in the file.
+Each section consists of settings and/or bash commands, which are run in the order they appear in the file.

 Each command is run in a separate shell, which means they do not share environments with preceding commands.
 This means that something like `export foo=bar` will not work.
 If you want to set global environment variables, specify them in the [`machine`](#machine) section.